Backgrounder on Transportation of Spent Fuel and Radioactive Materials

 Multiple Layers of Safety

-The NRC's regulatory controls apply to every U.S. shipment of spent nuclear fuel from commercial reactors.
+The NRC’s regulatory controls apply to every U.S. shipment of spent nuclear fuel from commercial reactors.
 For several decades, this oversight has resulted in an outstanding record of safety and security.
 Thousands of domestic spent fuel shipments have been completed safely.

 NRC regulations reflect the International Atomic Energy Agency transportation safety standards.
 They also supplement DOT regulations.
 The NRC looks at its transportation regulations every few years and proposes changes, if needed, to address new requirements, policies or technical improvements, or to harmonize with the IAEA standards.

 To ensure that large quantities of radioactive materials are transported safely, the NRC:

 - Reviews and certifies transport package designs;

 - Requires designers to follow strict quality assurance programs for package design, fabrication, use and maintenance;

 - Inspects package designers and fabricators to ensure that packages conform to NRC-approved designs and quality assurance programs; and